IRB Policies and Procedures

 5.5 Modifications to Approved Protocols

 Changes to currently approved projects require approval by the IRB.
 Such modifications may include, but are not limited to, changes which affect the participation of human subjects, changes to informed consent forms and/or assent forms, additional sites for conducting the research, changes in Principal Investigators or key personnel, and the discovery of unanticipated risks to subjects.
 Substantive changes to projects must not be implemented until approval has been granted.
 If a project is not being conducted in accordance with the protocol approved by the IRB, the IRB has the authority to suspend or terminate its approval of the research.

 The process and distribution of documents for reviewing changes is the same as for initial review.
-For proposals that have been amended, submission of a complete, clean copy that incorporates the amendments is required at least every three years.
-The revised copy should be submitted with the request for extension.
+Modifications must be submitted through the Cayuse IRB system.